MultiSafepay/docs/content/integrations/shopify.md

 ## Cancellation

 If a customer cancels a payment to use another payment method instead, they must complete payment within **2 hours** to avoid errors.

+## Checkout Configuration

+To send an order request with as much information as possible, we recommend setting up the checkout using as customer contact method the email and if required, adding the phone number in the customer information.
+This can be setup in **Settings** > Checkout page.

 ## Countries